OGGM/oggm/docs/input-data.rst

 run from a lower processing level and re-run the processing tasks.
-Whether or not this is necessary depends on the stage of the workflow you'd like your computations to diverge from the defaults (this will become more clear as we provide an example below).
+Whether or not this is necessary depends on the stage of the workflow you'd like your computations to diverge from the defaults (this will become more clear as we provide examples below).

 To start from a pre-processed state, simply use the :py:func:`workflow.init_glacier_directories` function with the